arkalim/obsidian-vault/100 Notes/Hugo.md

 ## Points
 - Steps to install a theme is provided in the theme's GitHub repo
-- Configurations depend upon the theme
+- Configurations depend upon the theme and are updated in `config.yml` file
 - `draft: true` makes a post only available during the development server and it will not be built for the final website
+- `baseURL` in `config.yml` is the base URL for your website

 ## Installation
 ```